elHoudini9/expenses-app/README.md

 - run `npm i` on the root directory of the project
 - run `npm run start`
 - try it out

+The app is assuming that you have the database and expenses table created